mazimez/card-games-utils/README.md

 }
 ```
 # StandardCard
-- [StandardCard](src/interfaces/StandardCard.ts) Represents a standard playing card.
-It has properties like `name`, `color`, `rank`, `suite` and `number`.
+The [StandardCard](src/interfaces/StandardCard.ts) class represents a standard playing card.
+It has the following properties:

+- `name`: The name of the card.
+- `color`: The color of the card.
+- `rank`: The rank of the card.
+- `suite`: The suite of the card.
+- `number`: The number value of the card.

-- This will be used to show represent a Real card in Real world. and it will be returned by most of the methods(either as an array or just element)
+This class is used to represent a real card in the real world, and it is returned by most of the methods in the package, either as an array or as an individual element.

+By utilizing the `StandardCard` class, you can work with playing cards in a standardized and convenient manner.

 # StandardDeck
-- [StandardDeck](src/data/StandardDeck.ts) is a class to work with  [StandardCard](src/interfaces/StandardCard.ts) interface.
+- `StandardDeck` is a class to work with  [StandardCard](src/interfaces/StandardCard.ts) interface.
 - it has several methods that will help you use the [StandardCard](src/interfaces/StandardCard.ts) as you do in real word.
 - here are the methods inside this Class:
     - `getStandardDeck`:  this will return an array of StandardCard containing each unique card that we usually have in 1 deck of 52 cards